Garden State (film): Plot

 Struggling actor Andrew Largeman wakes up from a dream—in which he apathetically sits on a crashing plane—to a telephone message from his father, telling Andrew that he needs to return home because his mother has died.

 Andrew leaves Los Angeles and returns home to New Jersey to attend the funeral.
 He recognizes the grave-diggers as old friends Mark and Dave, who invite him to a party that night.
-At home, Andrew's father gets him a doctor's appointment for headaches that he's been having.
+At home, Andrew's father gets him a doctor's appointment for headaches that he has been having.

 Later that night, Andrew goes to the party where he meets up with Mark, Dave, and Jesse, an old friend who has just earned a fortune after creating silent Velcro.
 After smoking marijuana and taking ecstasy at the party, he still remains detached.

 The morning after the party, Andrew proceeds to the appointment.
 In the waiting room, he meets a young woman named Sam, who is a pathological liar.
 She later explains that most times she does not know why she lies and will always admit to them afterward.
 In Andrew's meeting with his doctor, it is revealed that Andrew has been on lithium and other mood stabilizers, as well as antidepressants, since the age of 10, but has recently stopped taking them.
-He also says that his father, who is his psychiatrist, put him on the medication.
+He also says that his father, who is his psychiatrist, put him on the medications.
 Andrew finds Sam outside the office and offers her a ride home.
-Sam invites him into her house, and he meets her mother, who inadvertently reveals that Sam has epilepsy.
+Sam invites him into her house, where he meets her mother, who inadvertently reveals that Sam has epilepsy.
 Andrew tells Sam of his mother's death, and Sam tearfully eulogizes her hamster.
 After returning home, Andrew's father confronts him and is insistent that they have a talk before Andrew leaves.

 Later, Andrew and Jesse sit in the cemetery as Mark digs another grave.
 Andrew observes Mark stealing jewelry from the corpse he is burying.
 Andrew then returns to Sam's house, and the two spend the rest of the day together, joining his friends later at Jesse's mansion.
-Andrew tells Sam that he pushed his mother in frustration when he was nine years old, knocking her over a broken dishwasher in an accident that left her paraplegic; he says that his father blames him for his mother's paralysis and put him on his medications to "curb the anger" he supposedly harbors.
-Sam listens, and Andrew then admits his feelings for her.
+Andrew tells Sam that he pushed his mother in frustration when he was nine years old, knocking her over a broken dishwasher and leaving her paraplegic; he says that his father blames him for his mother's paralysis and put him on medication to "curb the anger" he supposedly harbors.
+Sam listens, and Andrew admits his feelings for her.